Introduction

 At St Monica’s we are all about Learning and Teaching.
 It is our passion.

-Our programs are underpinned by data analysis for continuous school improvement – we utilise both quantitative and qualitative data (for example formal and informal assessments, pre and post testing and observations) to measure and ensure each student is making steady progress and learning growth.
-Consequently, our Learning and Teaching programs are tailored to meet individual needs, ensuring that each child is supported and can feel successful in their learning.
+Our small class sizes are a key strength, allowing for a curriculum delivery that is highly tailored to individual needs.
+As the needs of our community’s children evolve with the changing world, so too do our Learning and Teaching practices.
+We continuously adapt to maintain relevance and effectiveness, utilising current pedagogical research to determine the most effective methods and strategies for supporting learning.
+Our programs are underpinned by thorough data analysis aimed at continuous school improvement.
+We utilise both quantitative and qualitative data, such as formal and informal assessments, pre and post testing, and observations, to ensure each student makes steady progress and experiences learning growth.
+Consequently, our Learning and Teaching programs are carefully tailored to meet individual needs, ensuring that each child feels supported and successful in their learning journey.

-Being a small school, our teachers develop a close and trusting relationship with each child and their family, which in turn provides an environment where students develop confidence in their learning.
+Being a small school, our teachers develop connection - a close and trusting relationship with each child and their family, which in turn provides an environment where students develop confidence in their learning.